 The adult horsehair worm lives the winter in the water.
 When the spring comes, they mate and lay eggs.

-The female worm lay a string of eggs that is 12 to 24 inches long in the water.
+The female worm lays a string of eggs that is 12 to 24 inches long in the water.
 These eggs hatch within three to four weeks and then become preparasitic larvae.

 These preparasitic larvae then create a cyst around it.
 When invertebrate species like snails, shrimps, crickets and mantids ingest this cyst, the protective covering of larvae dissolves.

-Then the larvae enter into the digestive system of the host.
+Then the larvae enter into the GI tract (gastro intestinal tract) of the host.
 From there, these larvae become parasitic larvae by digesting and absorbing surrounding tissue.

 When the larvae grow bigger enough to live by itself, it leaves the host insect and reproduces while living in the water.